Where does the respondent go for treatment?

 - Phone use

-- Maximum amount of money that the respondent can have with them, how it can be used, and what happens to the unused portion when they’re discharged
+- Maximum amount of money the respondent can have with them, how it can be used, and what happens to any unused money when they’re discharged

-The respondent must sign a release before the treatment facility can talk to family members about the respondent’s treatment.
-This includes being notified when they’re discharged or transferred to another facility.
+The respondent must sign a release before the treatment facility can talk to family members about their treatment.
+This includes being told when they’re discharged or transferred to another facility.

-Once a petitioner finds out where the respondent will be sent for treatment, they can ask for information about the facility’s policies and procedures from the facility.
+Once a petitioner finds out where the respondent will be sent for treatment, they can ask the facility for information about their rules.

 Can a facility transfer a respondent to another facility if a bed opens?

-Respondents admitted to a facility will typically complete the commitment at that facility.
-Under certain circumstances, Section 35 programs may transfer respondents to other facilities based on their medical or psychiatric needs.
+Respondents admitted to a facility will usually complete the commitment at that facility.
+In some cases, Section 35 programs may transfer respondents to other facilities based on their medical or psychiatric needs.

 What happens after the commitment is completed and the respondent is discharged?

-Aftercare recommendations and referrals are made by the respective facilities.
-The court has no influence on whether or not the individual agrees to participate in aftercare treatment after commitment.
+The facility will make aftercare recommendations and referrals.
+The court has no influence on whether or not the respondent agrees to take part in aftercare treatment.

 Can I go back to court if the respondent drinks or uses substances again?